cucumber-sp/yandex-music-linux/README.md

 ## Run with nix

-The `yandexmusic` package has unlicensed license, so you need to have `allowUnfree` option enabled.
+The `yandex-music` package has unlicensed license, so you need to have `allowUnfree` option enabled.

 ### Run with flakes